skagedal/blog.skagedal.tech/jekyll/_drafts/02-adding-apis.md

 Hmm no, now I get a [401](https://http.cat/401), Unauthorized.
 Did I mess up my Basic Auth header somehow?
 I don't think I did.
 I see nothing relevant in the service logs.
 I'd like to get more logs please.

-I think I'll add a little `dev` profile for myself, an `application-dev.properties` in resources:
+I think I'll do that by adding a little `dev` profile for myself, an `application-dev.properties` file in resources:

 ```properties
 logging.level.org.springframework.security=DEBUG
 logging.level.org.springframework.web=DEBUG
 ```

-Running my tests now with the `-Dspring.profiles.active=dev` flag in the VM arguments, I see this in logs:
+Running my tests now with the `-Dspring.profiles.active=dev` flag in the VM arguments, I see this in the logs:

 ```
 o.s.security.web.FilterChainProxy        : Securing POST /api/habits